 Why Central Service?

 The Central Service Technician certificate program is suited for individuals who are detail-oriented and have a knack for organization.
 Central service technicians provide vital support to all patient care services in health care facilities.
 They are responsible for decontaminating, cleaning, processing, assembling, sterilizing, storing and distributing the medical devices and supplies needed in patient care, especially during surgery.
 This one-semester program exposes students to all facets of central service functioning and equips them for entry-level employment in clinics and hospitals.
 Clinical experiences in area hospital central service departments are included, providing students with valuable hands-on experience.
+For information regarding application to the Central Service Technician program, please see Application Requirements.

 Graduates are eligible for national certification through the Healthcare Sterile Processing Association's certification exam, which upon passing, makes them eligible to work in any state.
 Most of the graduates secure employment at their clinical sites.